Ranjith1105/Module-6/ABSTARCTION.md

 ### ALGORITHM

-1.Start
+1.Start.

 2.Import the ABC and abstractmethod decorators from Python’s abc module.

-3.Create an abstract class VEHICLE:
+3.Create an abstract class VEHICLE.

 4.Define two abstract methods: start() and stop().

-5.Create a child class CAR that inherits from VEHICLE:
+5.Create a child class CAR that inherits from VEHICLE.

 6.Implement the start() and stop() methods.

-7.Create another child class BIKE that also inherits from VEHICLE:
+7.Create another child class BIKE that also inherits from VEHICLE.

 8.Implement the start() and stop() methods.

 9.Create objects of both CAR and BIKE and call their methods.

 10.End